 A bit later I went out to my car to get something and the same dog was patrolling the hotel parking lot.
 He came up to me.
 I don’t stick my hand out to strange dogs, particularly large German Shepherds, who are, of all dogs, most likely to bite you.
 I was not afraid, and the dog knew and respected that, but I was not stupid either.
 I stood still while he sniffed me up and down.
 I must have passed the sniff test.
 He then trotted about, marking trees and tires any place his nose led him to mark this new territory he was inhabiting.
 What a dog’s nose reveals only a dog can know.
-It is a world forever myserious to us humans, with our world likely considered inferior by a dog’s way of thinking.
+It is a world forever mysterious to us humans, with our world likely considered inferior by a dog’s way of thinking.

 It was about midnight.
 I sat down in a rocking chair on the hotel’s front portico.
-In just a bit, the dog was at my side, nuzzzling his head against my hand, wanting me to give his ear a scratch.
+In just a bit, the dog was at my side, nuzzling his head against my hand, wanting me to give his ear a scratch.
 I did.
 He liked it.

 “Someone is wondering where you are,” I said to the dog.
 “Someone is worried about you.”
 Being such a fine specimen of a German Shepherd, this was, no doubt, someone’s dog strayed away from home.
 When I went back into the hotel, he tried to follow me in.
 The clerk said that the dog had been trying to get inside the building all evening.